-- In Sailor Moon, the title character pretends to pull off a Face-Heel Turn in the first season, greatly risking her own life to try getting into the Dark Kingdom to rescue Mamoru.
+- The title character pretends to pull off a Face-Heel Turn in the first season, greatly risking her own life to try getting into the Dark Kingdom to rescue her boyfriend and ally Mamoru.
 Kunzite, however, sees right through her and almost gets her killed.

 - This is how the main characters in Higurashi no Naku Koro ni finally win.
 Rika, using her "Groundhog Day" Loop induced prescience and the Power of Friendship, successfully out-gambits the people trying to kill her.